kitessafikadu/web-service/README.md

 ## 🧩 About

 This project was created as part of an assignment to explore **web service development in TypeScript**.
-It includes RESTful API endpoints that perform basic **CRUD operations** for users.
+It includes RESTful API endpoints that perform basic **CRUD operations** for students.

 The service can be easily extended for real-world applications such as authentication, database integration, and API documentation using Swagger.